Rationale of Margin in Banking

 (d) The concept of borrower's stake in any business should hold good in the case of guarantees also.

-An attempt has been made in the foregoing write - up to give in one place, an account about all types of situations where the banks have to prescribe margin and the principles and rationale governing them.
+In the case of deferred payment guarantees issued for the acquisition of capital equipments, the margin to be prescribed should be the same as for term loan.
+Any advance payment that the borrower may in one place, an account about all types of situations where the banks have to prescribe margin and the principles and rationale governing them.
 It is hoped that the branch managers would appreciate them and be in a position to explain and convince their customers and do not embarrass their sanctioning authorities with any recommendations for any dilution in margins.
 The issue cannot be brushed aside as marginal.
 It is indeed vital.